Godayanfe/Technical-Writing/README.md

 ## Table of Contents

 1. Introduction to GitHub
+2. Git Vs Github
-2. Creating a GitHub Account
+3. Creating a GitHub Account
-3. Creating a Repository
+4. Creating a Repository
-4. Uploading or Pushing a Project
+5. Uploading or Pushing a Project
-5. Making Changes to Files
+6. Making Changes to Files
-6. Tracking Changes Using Commits
+7. Tracking Changes Using Commits
-7. Creating and Using Branches
+8. Creating and Using Branches
-8. Working on Different Versions of a Project
+9. Working on Different Versions of a Project
-9. Collaborating With Other Developers
+10. Collaborating With Other Developers
-10. Conclusion
+11. Conclusion